-- If we decide that the drug is covered and you followed all the rules for getting the drug, we will pay for our share of the cost.
+- If we decide that the drug is covered and you followed all the rules, we will pay for our share of the cost.
 We will mail your reimbursement of our share of the cost to you.
-(Chapter 3 explains the rules you need to follow for getting your Part D prescription drugs covered.)
 We will send payment within 30 days after your request was received. - If we decide that the drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
-Instead, we will send you a letter that explains the reasons why we are not sending the payment you have requested and your rights to appeal that decision.
+We will send you a letter explaining the reasons why we are not sending the payment and your rights to appeal that decision.